 [Noshiro City, Akita Prefecture] The cutting edge of rocket research begins in Noshiro City.
 "Noshiro Rocket Testing Site"

-A state-of-the-art space development facility in Akita
+A cutting-edge space development facility in Akita

-Precooled turbojet combustion test ©JAXA
+Pre-cooled turbojet combustion test ©JAXA

-Precooled turbojet combustion test ©JAXA
+Pre-cooled turbojet combustion test ©JAXA

-Noshiro Rocket Testing Site Experiment Building ©JAXA
+Noshiro Rocket Test Site Experiment Building ©JAXA

-Noshiro Rocket Testing Site Experiment Building ©JAXA
+Noshiro Rocket Test Site Experiment Building ©JAXA

 JAXA Noshiro Rocket Test Site <Information>